yonahd/kor/ADOPTERS.md

 #### 1. Big Tech Corp
 Big Tech Corp has integrated Kor into a pipeline to regularly and automatically identify and remove unused resources.

+#### 2. Ataccama
+Ataccama has integrated Kor into k8s clusters to identify unused resources in realtime to better utilize cloud costs.
+They also modified and implemented alerting system based on Kor metrics to streamline the awareness of unused resources among operations teams.

 ### Individuals

 #### 1. Jane Smith